Dear Dr. Dave and Dr. Dee,

 4. Medication Side Effects

 6. High Blood Pressure

 8. Cholesterol: build-up on the blood vessels that feed the brain

 Dr. Hedaya gives the example of his 75 year old identical twin patients, Ruth and Stella, where each had different lifestyles and different physical conditions as a result.
 Ruth developed Alzheimer's from the age of 65; whereas Stella's mind was still sharp.
 Since the twins had identical genes, the difference in the twins was their lifestyle.
 Ruth ate poorly, smoked, and was overweight, but Stella, ate well, exercised, and did not smoke nor drink.

 MEMORY - BRAIN BOOSTING TIPS

 Our brain needs to be protected and stimulated in order to function at its optimal level.
 A simple way to boost memory is to have a healthy lifestyle.
 Below are 10 ways the Dr. Petter (www.docforall.com) and the AARP.org recommend to stimulate the brain and boost memory.

 1. EAT HEALTHY:

 a.
 Omega-3 Fatty Acids are associated with improving cognitive function (i.e., thinking, reasoning, remembering) and decrease inflammation.
-Foods rich in fatty acids are fish [wild fish, especially salmon], walnuts, almonds, and flaxseed.
+Foods rich in fatty acids are fish [Dr. Dave and Dr. Dee do NOT recommend fish; see How Not To Die], walnuts, almonds, and flaxseed.
 The AARP points out that farmed fish may contain metals that could contribute to cognitive impairment, so look for wild fish.

 b.
 B vitamins help protect neurons (nerve cells) in the brain by breaking down homocystine, an amino acid known to be toxic to nerve cells.
 Foods rich in B vitamins include green leafy vegetables (kale, lettuce, spinach), beans and broccoli.